nwrenger/omega/README.md

 # `omega`

-A performant and extensive terminal-based file editor with a wide variety of modern shortcuts.
+A performant and extensive terminal-based project editor with a wide variety of modern shortcuts.

 <img src="images/screenshot.png" width="650"/>